Sara Szabo

 I’m Sara, a qualified Psychotherapeutic Counsellor.
 I offer one-to-one therapy for adults, both short and long-term, in central Edinburgh.

 The foundation of the therapeutic work, however, is the relationship between the client and therapist.
 Finding the right therapist therefore is an important first step.
-I hope this introduction, and the details on my website, helps you to see whether you think we can work together.
-I do also offer a brief introductory phone call where we can discuss what you are looking for.
+I hope this introduction, and the details on my website, help you to see whether you think we can work together.
+I do also offer a brief introductory call online or on the phone where we can discuss what you are looking for.

 Training, qualifications & experience